Neuroscience

 One course on statistical analysis or quantitative methods

 Students must complete a 1-semester course in Applied Statistics in Neuroscience, or an equivalent approved course in statistics or quantitative analysis methods.
-This can be completed at any time prior to the semester of graduation.
+This can be completed at any time prior to the semester of graduation, but is typically taken in years one-three.
 Students with prior appropriate coursework or whose thesis research uses substantial quantitative methods can use that prior experience to fulfill this requirement, subject to approval by the Head Graduate Adviser.

 One Graduate Elective Course